xxyzzzq/quex/trunk/doc/source/modes/incidence-handlers.rst

    If an closing indentation incidence occurs.
-If a line closes multiple indentation blocks, the handler is called only *once* with the number of closed domains.
+If a line closes multiple indentation blocks, the handler is called only *once* with the number of closed domains. ``ClosedN`` tells about the number of levels that have been closed.

+   The handler should send ``ClosedN`` of ``DEDENT`` tokens, or if repeated tokens are enabled, ``send_self_n(ClosedN, DEDENT)`` might be used to communicate several closings in a single token.

 .. data:: on_nodent

    Implicit Arguments: ``Indentation``

-   In case that the previous line had the same indentation as the current line.
+   This handler is executed in case that the previous line had the same indentation as the current line.

 .. data:: on_indentation_error

    Implicit Arguments: ``IndentationStackSize``, ``IndentationStack(I)``, ``IndentationUpper``, ``IndentationLower``, ``ClosedN``.

-   In case that a indentation block was closed, but did not fit any open indentation domains.
+   Handler for the incidence that an indentation block was closed, but did not fit any open indentation domains. ``IndentationStackSize`` tells about the total size of the indentation stack. ``IndentationStack(I)`` delivers the indentation on level ``I``, ``IndentationUpper`` delivers the highest indentation and ``IndentationLower`` the lowest.

 .. data:: on_indentation_bad

    Implicit Arguments: ``BadCharacter``

-   In case that a character occurred in the indentation which was specified by the user as being *bad*.
+   In case that a character occurred in the indentation which was specified by the user as being *bad*. ``BadCharacter`` contains the inadmissible indentation character.

 .. rubric:: Footnotes